-As attorneys experienced with the handling of wrongful death and survivor's claims, we are committed to handling all the legal aspects for you and your family.
-We can handle the legal issues in the wrongful death claim against those responsible, so the family can concentrate on the difficult emotional issues in losing a loved one.
+As attorneys experienced with the handling of wrongful death and survivor’s claims, we are committed to handling all the legal aspects for you and your family.
+We can handle the legal issues in the wrongful death claim against those responsible, so the family can concentrate on the difficult emotional issues that come with losing a loved one.

 - The Difference Between a Survival Action and a Wrongful Death Claim in Maryland: an explanation of the two types of claims that exist… and what that means to you.